 Possession, growth, and use of cannabis was dubbed a felony offense in 1929 in Denver.
 A Westword article from 2012 cites racial discrimination as a reason behind the legislative change, as minorities were targeted as users of marijuana, as seen by both politicians and media at the time.

 Decriminalization came as a gift to Coloradans after a long-fought era of free-love and experimentation left residents with little hemp reform to show for it.
 Legislators heard the cry of the people, and legendary Pitkin County DA swayed Republicans with his why-waste-money-on-marijuana-enforcement argument.

 Following the 1996 example that Californians left–by passing legalized marijuana–voters in Denver had the chance to vote yes on Amendment 19.
 Sadly for mmj supporters, the bill failed.

 Those supporters showed up in droves, however, in 2000, and suddenly medical marijuana was no longer a fantasy for people living in Denver.
 Amendment 20 made changes to the state constitution, making Colorado the first state to legalize medical cannabis in their constitution–a historic landmark both on a national and localized level for cannabis activists and supporters.

-Medical marijuana, thanks to Amendment 20, allowed patients to use cannabis to treat illnesses such as severe nausea, cancer, epilepsy, muscle spasms, weight loss, HIV/AIDS, and chronic pain.
+Medical marijuana, thanks to Amendment 20, allowed medical consumers to use cannabis to treat certain illnesses.

 2012 is what’s known as a historic year for the people of Denver.
 On November 4, the polls reflected a victory for cannabis enthusiasts everywhere: recreational marijuana was legalized in Colorado.
 Amendment 64 allowed for people over the age of 21 to purchase, use, possess, and grow cannabis for adult use.